Cooking healthy meals is a lost art.

 That sounds like a monotonous diet!

 It doesn’t have to be – there’s a lot of space for variety even when sticking with just one preparation method.
-But yes, one single cooking method does go well with a reduced variety diet.
+But yes, one single cooking method does go well with a reduced variety of diet.
 In such a diet, you’ll probably end up eating at least one similar meal a few times per week.
 You can also eat just a few food items in different ways day after day, but then you’ll need to find different preparation methods, and that kind of ruins the point of making eating as monotonous as possible.

 And if I don’t enjoy cooking?

 Well, there are some things you can do to increase enjoyment in the process of preparing food.
-First of all, you need to be mindful of everything that happens after preparation – you prepare the food, enjoy eating it and then have to wash your dishes.
+First of all, you need to be mindful of everything that happens after preparation – you prepare the food, enjoy eating it, and then have to wash your dishes.
 While eating is great, doing the dishes isn’t, but it still has to be done.

 - Listen to music while prepping food